MFC2001/Cell2HR.jl/README.md

 ## Multi-threads

 This package support Julia's native multi-threading acceleration.
-All you need to do is set the number of threads.
+All you need to do is setting the number of threads.

 ## Zero-knowledge workflow